Rick Potion No. 9: Plot

 Morty has a long-term crush on Jessica, a teenage girl at his school.
 On the night of the Flu Season Dance at his school, his desire leads him to ask Rick for a love serum, and Rick acquiesces, giving him a serum derived from vole hormones.
 Upon Morty giving Jessica (who, unbeknownst to Morty, has the flu) the serum, it latches onto the flu virus and goes airborne, spreading through the entire planet in a matter of minutes and causing every person not directly related to Morty to fall in love with him.
 Only Morty's relatives, including Rick, are unaffected.
 In an attempt to counteract the DNA used in the original serum, Rick makes an antidote from mantis DNA, but the serum fails, instead causing the world's population to mutate into monstrous mantis-people, all of whom want to eat Morty after mating with him.

 As these events transpire, Jerry, feeling insecure about his relationship with Beth, follows her to work after she is called in for a late shift.
 En route, Jerry finds the road blocked by the chaos created by the mantis-people; when they attempt to force Morty's whereabouts out of him, he escapes and kills them with a shotgun.
 Arriving at the equine hospital at which Beth works, he finds Beth cornered by her raving, infected co-worker; after Jerry kills him with a crowbar, the two reconcile their marriage.

 Hiding from the infected population in the desert, Rick makes a third serum to undo all the previous ones.
-But as the serum was amalgamated from various DNA sources, it only further mutates the world's population into barely humanoid blobs.
-Morty angrily blames Rick for causing the disaster, although Rick points out that the situation occurred because Morty wanted to "roofie" Jessica.
+This serum, amalgamated from various DNA sources, does end the world population's desire for Morty but also mutates them into barely humanoid blobs.
+Morty angrily blames Rick for causing the disaster, although Rick points out that the situation occurred because Morty wanted to essentially "roofie" Jessica.
 Dubbing the monstrosities "Cronenbergs" (a reference to famous director of body horror films David Cronenberg), Rick decides the situation is beyond repair.
 Rather than attempt to fix the world, he scans the multiverse to find another universe nearly identical to their own in which alternate versions of himself and Morty managed to find a solution and avert the mutation pandemic, but perished soon after.
 Rick and Morty enter the new reality (Dimension C-131), bury their alternate selves in the backyard and quietly assume their place.
 The episode ends with Morty visibly traumatized by the transpired events and his counterpart's gruesome death, set to the song "Look on Down from the Bridge" by Mazzy Star.

 In a post-credits scene, Jerry, Beth, and Summer are the sole unmutated humans left in the ruined Cronenberg-infested world.
 As Summer reenacts scenes from Jaws, Jerry and Beth admit they are happier with both Rick and Morty gone.
 Meanwhile, Cronenberg versions of Rick and Morty appear from a dimension where Cronenberg Rick accidentally turned the whole world into normal people.